krfkeith/tart/trunk/doc/source/intro/classes.rst

 **Dynamic dispatch is the default**: Like most object-oriented languages (other than C++), all functions are dynamically overridable (``virtual`` in C++ parlance) unless declared ``final``.

-**Private members:** You can declare a block of variables as :keyword:`private`, rather than having to put the word :keyword:`private` in front of every variable name.
-Within a :keyword:`private` or :keyword:`protected` block, you can declare :keyword:`friend` classes that have direct access to just these class members.
+**Private members:** You can declare a block of variables as :kw:`private`, rather than having to put the word :kw:`private` in front of every variable name.
+Within a :kw:`private` or :kw:`protected` block, you can declare :kw:`friend` classes that have direct access to just these class members.

-.. note:: The last point deserves some additional explanation: With C++, you can only declare a :keyword:`friend` of an entire class.
-In Java, you can't declare a :keyword:`friend` at all.
+.. note:: The last point deserves some additional explanation: With C++, you can only declare a :kw:`friend` of an entire class.
+In Java, you can't declare a :kw:`friend` at all.
 Both of these feature choices cause programmers to expose too much encapsulated data.
 In the case of C++, you can't expose a private member without exposing everything.
 In Java, not having the ability to expose private data to certain classes causes Java programmers to declare